sophister/react-auth-simple/README.md

 So, when users navigate between our pages, these two cases are common:

-* User is navigating to page B from page A, where A can be viewed without logging in, whereas B requires user `authentication`.
+* User is navigating to page B from page A, where A can be viewed without login in, whereas B requires user `authentication`.
 In this case, we need to show our `LoginModal`, or redirect to the `LoginPage`
 * After user has logged in, all the pages can share this global `authentication` state

-`react-auth-simple` encourages developer to use `LoginModal` to show the login page, other than a `LoginPage`.
+`react-auth-simple` encourages developer to use `LoginModal` to show the login page, rather than a `LoginPage`.

 ## Demo Code